dell/omnia/docs/FAQ.md

 ## What to do if the LC is not ready?
 * Ensure the LC is in a ready state for all the servers.
+* Command to check lc is busy or not: `racadm getremoteservicesstatus`
 * Launch iDRAC template.

 ## What to do if the network CIDR entry of iDRAC IP in /etc/exports file is missing?